projectawakening/builder-examples/README.md

 ![Vending Machine](image.png)

 There are 2 ways you can start building.
-1. Less Code / No Code
+1. Less code / No code
     - configure your SSU as a vending machine with the ratio you like
 2. Program your SSU
     - make code changes to the Vending Machine smart contract and have your own logic